Dr Matt O'Shea MBChB, MRCP, FRCPath, DPhil (Oxon), DTM&H

 Having been awarded a Wellcome Trust Research Training Fellowship and Senior Scholarship (Corpus Christi College, Oxford) he completed his DPhil at the Jenner Institute (University of Oxford) in 2016 on Tuberculosis (TB) immunology (The characterisation of mycobacterial control profiles and underlying immune signatures in patients with latent tuberculosis infection and active disease).

-Dr O’Shea then returned to Birmingham to complete clinical training and to take up an Honorary Clinical Lectureship role in the IMI.
-During this time he established a research group with a portfolio of clinically-relevant, infection-related research, primarily focussed on TB and gastrointestinal helminths.
+Dr O’Shea then returned to Birmingham to complete clinical training and to take up an Honorary Clinical Lectureship in the IMI.
+He was subsequently promoted to Honorary Senior Clinical Research Fellow in the III.
+During this time he established a research group with a portfolio of clinically relevant, infection-related research, primarily focussed on TB.
 Dr O’Shea was elected FRCPath in 2019 and dual accredited as a Consultant in Infectious Diseases and Clinical Microbiology thereafter.
+He was appointed as substantive Associate Clinical Professor in Infection in 2023.

 In addition, Dr O’Shea is a military clinician (Royal Navy and Defence Medical Services) and has deployed extensively since commissioning in 1999.
-He is the Inaugural Lecturer in Defence Pathology and a member of the Academic Department of Military Medicine at the Royal Centre for Defence Medicine, Birmingham.
+He is the Defence Consultant Adviser in Pathology, Senior Lecturer in Defence Pathology and a member of the Academic Department of Military Medicine at the Royal Centre for Defence Medicine, Birmingham.
+His military research is focussed on improving the diagnosis and treatment of infections in operational settings and the firm-base.

 Teaching